nachereshata/HedUtils/README.rst

 ========
-HedUtils
+hed_utils
 ========

-Pack of helper modules
+Pack of helper modules (and some CLI bindings)

 Description
 ===========

-A longer description of your project goes here...
+CLI bindings:
+    - "kill_all" - kill all processes by name/pattern or pid

 Note